Parameterized Max Min Feedback Vertex Set: ETH Lower Bound

 \subsection{Preliminary Tools}

-Before we present the construction that proves \cref{thm:eth_vc_lb}, we give a variant of \textsc{3-SAT} from which it will be more convenient to start our reduction, as well as a basic force gadget that we will use in our construction to ensure that some vertices must be placed in the forest in order to achieve an optimal solution.
+Before we present the construction that proves \cref{thm:eth_vc_lb}, we give a variant of \textsc{3-SAT} from which it will be more convenient to start our reduction, as well as a basic force gadget that we will use in our construction to ensure that some vertices must be placed in the forest in order to have a sufficiently large minimal feedback vertex set.

-\subparagraph*{3P3SAT.} We first define a constrained version of 3-SAT, called \SD{} (3P3SAT for short), and establish its hardness under the ETH.
+\subparagraph*{\textsc{3-SAT} Variant.} In the following, we formally define a constrained version of 3-SAT, called \SD, and establish its hardness under the ETH.
+We mention in passing that this variant is an important building block for a recently introduced technique to obtain double-exponential lower bounds for problems in NP parameterized by the treewidth and the vertex cover number~\cite{isaac/ChakrabortyFMT24,icalp/FoucaudGK0IST24}.

-\defproblem{\SD} {A formula $\phi$ in $3$-CNF form, together with a partition of the set of its variables $V$ into three disjoint sets $V_1,V_2,V_3$, with $|V_i| = n$, such that no clause contains more than one variable from each $V_i$.} {Determine whether $\phi$ is satisfiable.}
+\problemdef{\SD} {A formula $\phi$ in $3$-CNF form, together with a partition of the set of its variables into three disjoint sets $V_1,V_2,V_3$ with $|V_i| = n$ for $i \in [3]$, such that no clause contains more than one variable from $V_i$, for all $i \in [3]$.} {Determine whether $\phi$ is satisfiable.}

-\begin{theoremrep} \SD{} cannot be decided in time $2^{o(n)}$, unless the ETH fails. \end{theoremrep}
+\begin{theoremrep} cannot be decided in time $2^{o(n)}$, unless the ETH fails. \end{theoremrep}

 \begin{proof} Let $\phi$ be a 3-SAT formula of $m$ clauses, where $V$ denotes the set of its variables and $|V| = n$.
-We will construct an equivalent instance $\phi'$ of \SD{} as follows: \begin{itemize} \item For every variable $x \in V$, introduce variables $x_i \in V_i$, for $i \in \bracks{3}$.
+We will construct an equivalent instance $\phi'$ of {\SD} as follows: \begin{itemize} \item For every variable $x \in V$, introduce variables $x_i \in V_i$, for $i \in \bracks{3}$.

 \item For every clause $x \lor y \lor z$ of $\phi$, introduce a clause $x_1 \lor y_2 \lor z_3$ in $\phi'$.
 In an analogous way, for every clause $x \lor y$ of $\phi$, introduce a clause $x_1 \lor y_2$ in $\phi'$.